Bon Scott: 1974–1980: AC/DC

-Marriage and alleged children
+Personal life

 Scott met Irene Thornton, from Adelaide, in 1971 while he was the lead singer for Fraternity.
 They married in 1972.
-After two years of marriage, they separated before divorcing in 1977 but remained friends until his death.
+The couple separated after two years of marriage and divorced in 1977, but remained friends until Scott's death.
+After Thornton, Scott had a significant ongoing relationship with Margaret "Silver" Smith, whom he had met in Adelaide in the early 1970s.
+Scott and Smith broke up in 1977 but were in touch until his death.

 Michael Browning, who managed AC/DC in their early years, stated in his book on managing AC/DC, Dog Eat Dog, that he visited Scott in hospital in Melbourne in 1975 after Scott had overdosed on drugs.
 Browning claimed "Bon was bragging to me the last time he was in that hospital he was visiting two separate girls, both unknown to each other, who were both giving birth to his kids at the same time.
 So there's at least two of Bon Scott's children out there, or at least two I can vouch for."

 Death

-On 15 February 1980, Scott attended a session where Malcolm and Angus Young were working on the beginnings of two songs that would later be recorded on the Back in Black album: "Have a Drink On Me" and "Let Me Put My Love Into You", with Scott accompanying on drums rather than singing or writing lyrics.
+On 15 February 1980, Scott attended a session where Malcolm and Angus Young were working on the beginnings of two songs that would later be recorded on the Back in Black album: "Have a Drink on Me" and "Let Me Put My Love into You", with Scott accompanying on drums rather than singing or writing lyrics.
+Young has also claimed Scott played drums on "Hells Bells" while AC/DC drummer Simon Wright has claimed Angus Young played him a demo of Scott playing drums on "Back in Black".

 Days earlier, Scott had gone with Mick Cocks to visit their friends the French group Trust in the Scorpio Sound studio in London, where they recorded the album Répression; Scott was working on the English adaptation of texts by Bernie Bonvoisin for the English version of the album.
 During this visit, the musicians did a jam session of "Ride On".
 This improvised session was Scott's last recording.

-Sometime during the late evening of 18 February and early morning of 19 February 1980, Scott passed out and died at the age of 33.
-He had just visited a London club called the Music Machine (currently known as KOKO).
-He was left to sleep in a Renault 5 owned by his friend Alistair Kinnear, at 67 Overhill Road in East Dulwich.
-Later that day, Kinnear found Scott, lifeless, and alerted the authorities.
+Sometime during the late evening of 18 February and early morning of Tuesday, 19 February 1980, Scott passed out and died at the age of 33.
+He had just visited a London club called the Music Machine (known as KOKO since 2004).
+He was allegedly left to sleep in a Renault 5 owned by his friend Alistair Kinnear, at 67 Overhill Road in East Dulwich.
+Later that day, Kinnear found Scott unconscious and alerted the authorities.
 Scott was taken to King's College Hospital in Camberwell, where he was pronounced dead on arrival.
 The official report of the coroner concluded that Scott had died of "acute alcohol poisoning" and classified it as "death by misadventure".